wisonye/arch-linux/installation-tutorial-book/src/finish-installation.md

 Make sure you're in the `New Arch Linux` root environment.
 If not, please run `arch-chroot /mnt` to go inside it.

-- Add a new user and assign it to the `sudo` group
+- Add a new user

     ```bash
     # Add new user